 work reflect a strong Colorado influence.
 Authors not currently Colorado

 residents who feel their work is inspired by or connected to Colorado should

-submit a letter in addition to his/her entry describing the connection.
-Final
+submit a letter in addition to his or her entry describing the connection.

 As a contributor, you may submit your own work or as a publisher you may submit the work of the authors you represent.

-Entries in the 26th Annual Colorado Book Awards must have a 2016 publication date.
-Books published and available in late 2015 that have a delayed (2016) copyright may be submitted either in the 25th or 26th Annual Colorado Book Awards, but not both.
-With the exception of fine press entries, books must be professionally published and assigned an ISBN.
+Entries in the 27th Annual (2018) Colorado Book Awards must have a 2017 publication date.
+Books published and available in late 2016 that have a delayed (2017) copyright may be submitted either in the 26th or 27th Annual Colorado Book Awards, but not both.

 An Entry Fee of $53.00 is required to process your entry.
 You will be given the option of paying that fee online or submitting it via check.

 Please provide your contact information so we have a way to reach you with updates and other important information.

 Colorado Humanities & Center for the Book’s Book Awards Advisory Committee assigns selectors and judges to create panels of diverse readers (scholars, librarians, booksellers, teachers, writers, reviewers) from across the state.
 The Book Awards judging process has two parts:

 Selection of finalists begins November 2017 and completed by end of February 2018.
 Judging of finalists begins March 1, 2018 and completed by April 1, 2018.